Story and photo by Faye Bayko, The North Island Eagle, May 21, 2021. (edited)

 Personal experience with drug and alcohol abuse, as well as mental illness, within his family has made him sensitive to others.
 “I think and hope, it makes me more compassionate when I see it in my patients.
 When I’m frustrated, I try to remember that no matter how bad my day might be, my patient’s day is worse.
 They are the one on the stretcher, not me.”

 As for his songwriting, he continues to use it as a tension release.
 Whether it moves forward into a second income stream, remains to be seen.
 In the meantime, he has put forward two of his songs to be considered for publication through Tunedly, but they have to pass the site’s audience test.
-Meanwhile his self-published work is available on Youtube and iTunes under his own name, or that of a virtual band he created, An Adequate Mind.
+Meanwhile his self-published work is available on Youtube and iTunes under his own name, or that of a virtual band he created, An Adequate Mind, including the upbeat, catchy, 1, 2, 3, the video of in which he not only appeared in but had a lot of fun with a film filter.